 The diet is the core of this journey and how, when and what you eat will help determine your weight loss success.
-This idea of making better choices will include increased portion control, prioritizing lean protein at every meal and asking your dietitian about what constitutes a healthy meal plan.
+This idea of making better choices will include calorie restriction, increased portion control, prioritizing lean protein at every meal.
+Please ask us questions including our dietitian about what constitutes a healthy meal plan.

 Changes after your operation

 Your tolerance for certain foods and the threshold for how much you can eat at each meal will change over the course of your recovery from the operation.
-Over time the pouch will get slightly bigger and your intestines may compensate allowing you to consume more than a healthy amount of food.
+Over time the swelling in the pouch will decrease, the pouch may get slightly bigger and your intestines may compensate allowing you to consume more than a healthy amount of food.
 It is important that you learn to identify physiological needs and condition yourself to eat within the guidelines of the post bariatric meal plans.

 You also need to pay attention to eating habits after the operation.
 The structure and size of the changes in the intestinal system are permanent.
 You need to make certain that you do not relearn unhealthy habits.
 An example of this would be grazing on junk-food and high calorie beverages and deserts.
 There is no operation that can stop you from being able to drink calories or eat ice-cream.
 Our diet progression attempts to help you relearn how to eat and replace poor habits with good ones.